Bourg-Saint-Maurice: Transport

-Bourg-Saint-Maurice station is linked to the TGV network, and has services direct from London (Eurostar) and Amsterdam (Thalys) in the winter.
+Bourg-Saint-Maurice station is linked to the TGV network, and has services direct from Lille (Eurostar) and Amsterdam (Thalys) in the winter.
 The Arc en Ciel funicular railway links the town to the Arc 1600 ski area.

 Climate

 Located in the far east of France, Bourg-Saint-Maurice is right on the boundary between the warm-summer humid continental climate (Dfb) and the oceanic climate (Cfb) under the Köppen system.
 Winters are long, cold, with at least five months of below-freezing temperatures, especially at night.
 Summers are usually warm and stormy.